Click here to learn more.

 The Shih Tzu suffers from many of the health problems common to tiny dogs and has a few particular health problems of his own.
 Shih Tzus can have teeth that are misaligned or missing.
 Because their small mouths contribute to tooth crowding, they're also prone to periodontal disease and require regular veterinary dental care.
 They can also be born with a cleft lip and/or palate.

-Like many small dogs, their kneecaps can pop out of position easily — the common condition known as luxating patellas.
+dogs, their kneecaps can pop out of position easily — the common condition known as luxating patellas.
 Their eyes protrude and can be easily scratched or injured, and their breathing can be full of snuffles and wheezes that sometimes turn into major respiratory problems.

 Then there’s renal dysplasia, an inherited condition in which the dog’s kidneys don't develop normally.
 This is something a puppy inherits from his parents, so buy puppies only from breeders who test all their dogs for renal dysplasia.
 You’ll want to see documentation that both parents’ kidney function is normal.
 Unfortunately, not even normal kidney biopsies in both parents can guarantee puppies won’t develop renal dysplasia.
 Shih Tzu owners need to watch their puppies carefully for excessive thirst, failure to gain weight, or signs that they’re not thriving.